hackrobotman/SubnauticaNitrox-2.0/README.md

 As far as I have tested, multiplayer only works with Build Apr-2018 60026**

 Once you've extracted everything properly:

+**Instead of doing the first 7 steps, you can simply copy the direct path to subnautica.exe and go to step 8.
+When you paste the path in in step 8, you will need to make every backslash in the path a double backslash like so: \\.**

 1. Open steam, in the top left, click on "Games" and then click "Add a non-Steam game to my library"
 2. Direct steam to where you keep your Subnautica.exe
 3. Go to your Steam library and right-click on your link to Subnautica